MicrosoftDocs/powerapps-docs/powerapps-docs/user/customize-insert-email-template.md

 To configure the enhanced email template for apps across the organization, perform the following steps:

 1. Navigate to **Power Apps** > **Solutions**.
 1. Create a new solution.
-See [Understand the email experience](../maker/data-platform/create-solution.md)
+More information: [Understand the email experience](../maker/data-platform/create-solution.md)
 1. On the **Solutions** page, go to the solution you created.
 1. Select **Add Existing > More > Setting**.
 1. On the Add existing Setting Definition page, select the **Enable the New Insert Template Dialog** option and select **Next**.